 Take care of yourself and practice patient.

-Forgiving yourself doesn’t happen overnight, and you have to be patient with the process.
+Self forgiveness doesn’t happen overnight, and you have to be patient with the process.
 Talking to a trusted friend or therapist is highly recommended – you don’t have to do it on your own.
 Seek support and guidance to process the overwhelming negative emotions healthily.
 Also, stop ruminating and telling yourself that you are a terrible person.
 Try to avoid people who constantly remind you of your mistake.